rabeehcv/Spring-Boot/Notes.md

 - SecurityContextHolder: Stores security context information, such as the currently authenticated user.
 - UsernamePasswordAuthenticationToken: A token representing the username and password.
 This token is passed to the authenticationManager.
 - authenticationManager.authenticate(...): The authentication manager attempts to authenticate the token.
 If successful, an Authentication object is returned.

+#### Work flow of Basic Authentication
+- Authentication Filter: This is the initial step in the authentication process.
+The filter intercepts HTTP requests and extracts authentication information (such as the Authorization header containing the Base64-encoded credentials) and decodes it into the original format, which is username:password.
+After decoding the credentials, the filter creates an Authentication object, such as UsernamePasswordAuthenticationToken, containing the username and password.
+This Authentication object is then passed to the AuthenticationManager.

+- Authentication Manager: This central component manages the entire authentication process.
+It receives the authentication request from the filter and delegates the task of validating the credentials to an AuthenticationProvider.
+If authentication is successful, it returns an Authentication object; otherwise, it throws an exception.

+- Authentication Provider: The AuthenticationProvider is responsible for performing the actual authentication.
+It compares the credentials (such as username and password) against stored data, such as a database, and returns an Authentication object if the credentials are valid.
+It uses services like UserDetailsService for retrieving user data and PasswordEncoder for password validation.